michaelcontento/monkey-shovel/README.md

 1. Read all config files
 1. Replace all template files
-1. Execute all core commands
+1. Execute all app\_before commands
 1. Execute all app commands
+1. Execute all app\_after commands
 1. Done

 #### Config files